matthewhadley/chromedotfiles/README.md

 Google Chrome Browser Extension to inject per hostname js and css into tabs.

-An alternative to [dotjs](https://github.com/defunkt/dotjs), Chrome dotfiles doesn't require a webserver to run and can inject both js and css.
+An alternative to [dotjs](https://github.com/defunkt/dotjs), Chrome dotfiles doesn't require a webserver and can inject both js and css.

 ## Install